carlosperate/awesome-microbit/README.md

 - [Insight Mr Bit](http://www.insightresources.co.uk/microbit/page63.html) ([iOS](https://itunes.apple.com/gb/app/insight-mr-bit/id1175915875)) - Create simple programs in plain English to control the BBC micro:bit to do lots of useful things.
 - [Micro:bit Xamarin](https://play.google.com/store/apps/details?id=com.sumitgouthaman.microbitble) ([Source code](https://github.com/sumitgouthaman/microbit-ble-mobile)) - Android app that demonstrates communicating with BBC micro:bit over Bluetooth LE and getting sensor data.
 As an open source app, it's a good example of using Xamaring with the micro:bit.
 - [bitty blue](http://www.bittysoftware.com/apps/bitty_blue.html) - iOS and Android app that provides a collection of fun things to do with a BBC micro:bit (or compatible device) and Bluetooth.
+- [micro:bit logger](https://play.google.com/store/apps/details?id=nl.defbu.mblogger) - Android app that enables users to log data from the BLE services and export it to a file.

 ## Interface Chip